AU Competitive Outreach Scholarship Grants

 Administration of Grants

-Support for funded projects may begin as early as February, 2017.
+Support for funded projects may begin as early as April, 2018.
 Those who receive grants will be contacted to discuss grant cycle requirements.
 These requirements include the development of a MOU and Partnership Agreement with University Outreach and the establishment of a FOAP for funds distribution.
-Grant recipients are strongly encouraged to attend the Outreach and Engaged Scholars Luncheon (February 2017), a recognition event for being awarded a grant.
+Grant recipients are strongly encouraged to attend the Outreach and Engaged Scholars Luncheon (April 2018), a recognition event for being awarded a grant.
 In addition, grant recipients will be asked to submit a mid-year grant cycle report (six months into the project), a final report summarizing the project and evaluating its impact on the target constituency at the conclusion of the grant cycle.
 These reports of outreach engaged scholarship will be used in future Outreach publications, and grant recipients are encouraged to plan their own discipline-specific submissions for publications as well.
-Furthermore, submit a proposal to present their engagement activities and scholarship resulting from the project at the Engagement Scholarship Conference (Birmingham, AL, September, 2017).
+Furthermore, submit a proposal to present their engagement activities and scholarship resulting from the project at the Engagement Scholarship Conference (Minneapolis, Minnesota, September 30 - October 3, 2018).